-The department chair oversees the department's peer evaluation of teaching process.
-Annually the department chair appoints a Peer Review of Teaching Committee of a size judged sufficient to meet the volume of peer review activity expected that year, without overburdening any of the members.
-The term of service is typically two years in length, with a half of the committee rotating off each year to provide diversity in the review process.
-Reappointment is possible and an additional two-year term is possible.
+Annually the department chair assigns peer reviewers to all faculty who need them.
 Reasonable efforts are made to distribute service among the tenured and teaching/practice faculty from year to year in order to support and encourage attention to the quality of teaching in the department.
 Although there is no requirement that a peer reviewer must be of equal or higher rank than the faculty member being reviewed, such a model will be followed to the extent possible.